-During 2005, the Board continued to offer the expanded basic training program (760 hours).
+During 2006, the Board continued to offer the expanded basic training program (760 hours).
 Merit training was offered, including several web-based training programs.
-The hybrid training program was introduced to provide deputies that completed the 160-hour or the 560-hour basic training program with the opportunity to complete the courses that enhanced the Basic Training Program to 760 hours.
-The Board will focus on revising the continuing education program.
+The hybrid training program provided deputies who completed the 160-hour or the 560-hour basic training program with the opportunity to complete the courses that enhanced the Basic Training Program to 760 hours.
+The Board continues to focus on revising the continuing education program.

-Activities of the Board, its staff, and training programs are supported independent of the PCCD General Fund budget.
+Activities of the Board, and its staff, as well as training programs are supported independent of the PCCD General Fund budget.
 This is accomplished through a surcharge on all legal papers served by sheriffs' offices.
 PCCD is responsible for making disbursements from the Deputy Sheriffs' Education and Training Account, a restricted receipts account maintained by the Office of State Treasurer, for the costs of the training program, its administration, and the expenses of the Board.

 In addition, the Act provides for reimbursement to each county for the expenses associated with the training of deputy sheriffs.
 The Board provides 100% of the tuition and allowable living and travel expenses during training.
-In addition, counties are reimbursed 100% of each deputy's salary while he or she attends training.
+Also, counties are reimbursed 100% of each deputy's salary while he or she attends training.

-PENNSYLVANIA COMMISSION ON CRIME AND DELINQUENCY DEPUTY SHERIFFS' EDUCATION AND TRAINING ACCOUNT COMBINED STATEMENT OF CASH RECEIPTS AND EXPENDITURES FOR STATE FISCAL YEAR 2005-2006 AS OF DECEMBER 31, 2005
+PENNSYLVANIA COMMISSION ON CRIME AND DELINQUENCY DEPUTY SHERIFFS' EDUCATION AND TRAINING ACCOUNT COMBINED STATEMENT OF CASH RECEIPTS AND EXPENDITURES FOR STATE FISCAL YEAR 2006-2007 AS OF DECEMBER 31, 2006